geoschem/geos-chem/.github/ISSUE_TEMPLATE/question-issue.md

 ---
-name: Ask a question about or report an issue with GEOS-Chem
+name: Ask a question about GEOS-Chem or report an issue with GEOS-Chem
+about: Use this form to ask a question about GEOS-Chem or to report an issue
 ---

 ### Name and Institution (Required)